vb-pogribnyi/OpenCircle/Open Circle.md

 ### 2.2 Testing the model

 Okay, this was a lot of code and we did not run it yet.
 Let's fix this now.
-We'll create a main function, that will run a sample input through the model.
+We'll create the main function, that will run a sample input through the model.
 But first we need to generate this sample, so let's import our generate_dataset.py:

 ```python
 from generate_dataset import generate_image